TRAFFIC, TRANSIT, WEATHER: Tuesday begins

 Metro – Regular schedule, but trip cancellations are still happening, so watch for alerts (if you’re not signed up to receive them, watch channels like this one).

 Water Taxi – Regular schedule.
 P.S.
-Late-night Friday/Saturday trips resume April 21.
+Late-night Friday/Saturday trips resume April 21; to prepare for the summer season, there will be no WSWT service this weekend (April 15-16).

 Washington State Ferries‘ Triangle Route continues on the 2-boat schedule; check here for alerts/updates and see Vessel Watch for boats’ locations.